digicatapult/sqnc-node/pallets/process-validation/README.md

 # pallet-process-validation

 Pallet for defining process restrictions.
-Intended for use with `pallet-simple-nft`.
+Intended for use with `pallet-utxo-nft`.